vwxyzjn/cleanrl/docs/blog/posts/cleanrl-v1.md

 ## New algorithm variants, support for JAX

-We now support JAX-based learning algorithm varaints, which are usually faster than the `torch` equivalent!
+We now support JAX-based learning algorithm variants, which are usually faster than the `torch` equivalent!
 Here are the docs of the new JAX-based DQN, TD3, and DDPG implementations:

 * [`dqn_atari_jax.py`](https://docs.cleanrl.dev/rl-algorithms/dqn/#dqn_atari_jaxpy) [@kinalmehta](https://github.com/kinalmehta) in [:material-github: vwxyzjn/cleanrl#222](https://github.com/vwxyzjn/cleanrl/pull/222)